Welcome fellow food explorer! I’m glad you’re here.

 The French take so much pride in their culture and their food, and the couple I lived with was no exception.

-Gerard and Sophia had two egg-laying hens, a garden in their expansive yard, and sourced most of their food from a local bakery and outdoor market.
+Gerard and Sophia had two egg-laying hens, a garden in their expansive yard, and sourced most of their food from a local bakery and farmers markets.
 Dinner always included a cheese course and boy did they love to chat about their food, their culture and mine.

 A few times a week Gerard and I would head out to buy just enough meat, cheese and bread to last a couple days.
 Their village had a regular outdoor market where we could get meat from local farmers and hand-made cheese.
 Count on the French to prioritize eating well!